Boobae-Vivian/POWER-BI-PROJECT-Northwind-Traders-Dashboard/README.md

    - Total Freight
    - Average Delivery Duration

-2. Identify and highlight 5 companies with the lowest total quantity traded
+2. Identify and highlight companies with the lowest total quantity traded
 3. Determine and showcase the top five(5) countries based on total unit price
 4. Ascertain the total unit prices by category name
-5. Highlight the top three (3) countries with the highest total quantity traded
+5. Highlight the top three (3) companies with the highest total quantity traded
 6. Illustrate the distribution of total Freight costs by Employee Name
 7. Integrate a dynamic "Year Slicer" for data filtering based on specific years.